livitup/docker-k8s-lab/docs/source/docker/host-network.rst

       }
   ]

 Unlike bridge network mode, there is no veth pair.
-Go to the inside of the container.
+Go to the inside of the container and run some tests.

 .. code-block:: bash